 Workers' compensation wage benefits shall begin when requested personal absence days are exhausted.
-[See CRE]
+[See CRE] Contact the Risk Management Department for additional information.

 Assault Leave

 Assault leave provides extended job income and benefits protection to an employee who is injured as the result of a physical assault suffered during the performance of his or her job.
 An incident involving an assault is a work-related injury and should be immediately reported to the employee's immediate supervisor.